Rukhsanaashhad/Development-Journey/README.md

 Day 7: Successfully launched the website with strong performance metrics.
 📊 Performance Report
 The website was tested using GTmetrix, achieving:

 ✅ 89% Performance Score (Good speed and optimization) ✅ 94% Structure Score (Well-structured code and layout) ✅ LCP: 1.8s (Fast page load)
 ✅ TBT: 21ms (Low delay in interactivity)
 ✅ CLS: 0.01 (Stable page layout)

-📥 Download Full Report
-For a detailed breakdown of the development process, download the full PDF report:

-📄 Download PDF